 Take 3 of 4 elective courses where you will examine in-depth the energy or mineral life cycle, take a field-based synthesis course, or explore a topic of interest through a sector-focused project.

-This course is an in depth study of the energy resources life cycle, including exploration, development, processing, marketing, and transport process.
+This course is an in-depth study of the energy resources life cycle, including exploration, development, processing, marketing, and transport process.
 Topics will focus on conventional and unconventional petroleum resources.
-Resource, business, and economic aspects will be examined in an integrated manner, and technical and non technical risk will be considered.
-Field/site visit fee may apply.
+Resource, business, and economic aspects will be examined in an integrated manner, and technical and non-technical risk will be considered.

 This course will provide intensive analysis of a case example that is an actual resource development challenge related to either energy or mineral development, or both.
 Students will work in teams, as part of a field and/or site visit for approximately one week duration.
 Field trip fee will apply.

-This course provides flexibility for the student to focus on a topic of interest that is related to the content of the program, but does not directly address other course work.
-A student may bring a pertinent challenge from their work setting or a project idea can be developed in consultation with the Program Director and program faculty.
-All project plans must receive approval of the Program Director prior to commencing this course.
+This course provides flexibility for the student to focus on a topic of interest related to the program's content but does not directly address other coursework.
+A student may bring a pertinent challenge from their work setting or develop a project idea in consultation with the program faculty.
+All project plans must receive approval from the course professor prior to commencing this course.